Frequently Asked Questions

 - Is there a formal didactic curriculum and what is its structure?

 A formal didactic curriculum, administered by departmental faculty exists both for the PGY-1 residents and for the residency as a whole.
 The Basic Obstetrics & Gynecology (BOG) lecture series is designed for the PGY-1 residents, and is held in the first two months of residency.
 These lectures occur three times per week.
 Selected topics provide fundamental training in common Ob/Gyn issues.
-The Wednesday Education Series is a 2-year lecture series, which covers all of the major topics recommended as CREOG educational objectives.
+The Wednesday Education Series is a repeating 2 year curriculum which covers all of the CREOG educational objectives.
+Please see details in #3 below.

 - What programs exist for resident education (e.g. lectures, journal clubs, grand rounds, board review courses)?